Message from the Chief of Police

 Hollywood is a special place; a unique community made up of different types of people, cultures, and landscapes.
 It’s a beautiful place to visit and an even better place to live.
 I am lucky to have grown up here, to have graduated from Hollywood Hills High School and to have pursued a career all in the same city.

-After 20 years of working for the Hollywood Police Department, I am now honored to take on the role of Chief of Police for this department and city that holds a special place in my heart.
+After more than 25 years of working for the Hollywood Police Department, it’s my honor to be the Chief of Police for this department and city that holds a special place in my heart.

-In order to successfully continue to make Hollywood a safer city to work, live, and play, it is our mission to work in partnership with our residents, businesses owners, and community.
+In order to successfully continue to make Hollywood a safer city to work, live, and play, it is our mission to work in partnership with our residents, business owners, clergy members, and community members.

 Chief of Police

 The Edward Byrne Memorial Justice Assistance Grant (JAG) program is the leading source of federal justice funding to state and local jurisdictions.
 The JAG Program provides funding to support a range of law enforcement programs including technology improvements.
 The City of Hollywood Police Department is using JAG-2018 funds to purchase a fixed license plate recognition camera system, that will integrate with and enhance the department’s Real Time Crime Center (RTCC).

 For more than 15 years the Hollywood Police Department has utilized funds from JAG.
 JAG is a formula grant that uses crime statistics to calculate each municipalities award.
 The awards are distributed through the Department of Justice and are dispersed through the City of Pompano Beach which is serving as the lead fiscal agent for all cities in Broward County this cycle.
 The Hollywood Police Department’s JAG 2018 award is $43,041.60.

 For more information, please click on this link: Justice Assistance Grant (JAG)

 Fiscal Affairs Manager Madonna Dell Olio - 954-967-4375

 Ph: 954.764.HELP (4357)